Fox-Hat-Team/fox-hat-anti-spam-android-docs/README.md

 # Initializing FoxHat AntiSpam

-Now that you have integrated the FoxHat AntiSpam SDK into your project, you can initialize it with your API key.
+Now that you have integrated the FoxHat AntiSpam SDK into your project.
 Emulator and Root Detection enabled by default

 ```java